The incompatibility of quantum channels in general probabilistic theories: Main results

 In this section, we study the min-tensor-compatibility of two noisy identity channels to compare the min-tensor-compatibility and the quantum compatibility.
 We treat a family of noisy identity channels $\Lambda_{\eta}: \mathcal{L}(\mathbb{C}^2) \to \mathcal{L}(\mathbb{C}^2)$ $(0\leq \eta \leq 1)$ on a qubit defined by, for all $A\in \mathcal{L}(\mathbb{C}^2)$,

 The channel is a probabilistic mixture of the identity channel and the completely depolarized channel.
-The (quantum) no-cloning theorem represents the quantum incompatibility of $\Lambda_1$ and $\Lambda_1$.
+The (quantum) no-cloning theorem represents the quantum incompatibility of $\Lambda_1$ (i.e., $\eta=1$) and $\Lambda_1$ itself.
 It is known that $\Lambda_{\eta_1}$ and $\Lambda_{\eta_2}$ are quantum compatible if and only if the parameters $\eta_1$ and $\eta_2$ satisfy\cite{optimalclone}

-On the other hand, the generalized no-cloning theorem\cite{cloningGPT} is applied to show $\Lambda_1$ and $\Lambda_1$ are min-tensor-incompatible.
-We find the following theorem for the min-tensor-compatibility. \begin{theorem} A pair of noisy identity channels $\Lambda_{\eta_1}$ and $\Lambda_{\eta_2}$ is max-compatible if and only if
+On the other hand, the generalized no-cloning theorem\cite{cloningGPT} is applied to show $\Lambda_1$ and $\Lambda_1$ (i.e., $\eta_1=\eta_2=1$) are min-tensor-incompatible.
+We find the following theorem for the min-tensor-compatibility. \begin{theorem} A pair of noisy identity channels $\Lambda_{\eta_1}$ and $\Lambda_{\eta_2}$ is min-tensor-compatible if and only if

-In addition for $\eta_1, \eta_2$ satisfying $\eta_1^2 + \eta_2^2 =1$, the joint map $\Lambda$ is unique. \end{theorem} \begin{proof} Let us assume that $\Lambda_1 $ and $\Lambda_2$ are min-tensor-compatible and $\Lambda$ is a joint map.
-For arbitrary normal vectors $\mathbf{n}$ and $\mathbf{m}$ in $\mathbb{R}^3$, the joint map defines a POVM $\{\Lambda(\frac{1}{2}(\id \pm \mathbf{n} \cdot \boldsymbol\sigma ) \otimes (\id \pm \mathbf{m} \cdot \boldsymbol\sigma)\}$.
+In addition for $\eta_1, \eta_2$ satisfying $\eta_1^2 + \eta_2^2 =1$, the joint map $\Lambda$ is unique. \end{theorem} \begin{proof} Let us assume that $\Lambda_{\eta_1} $ and $\Lambda_{\eta_2}$ are min-tensor-compatible and $\Lambda$ is a joint map.
+For arbitrary normal vectors $\mathbf{n}$ and $\mathbf{m}$ in $\mathbb{R}^3$, the joint map defines a POVM $\{\Lambda(\frac{1}{2}(\id \pm \mathbf{n} \cdot \boldsymbol\sigma ) \otimes \frac{1}{2}(\id \pm \mathbf{m} \cdot \boldsymbol\sigma))\}$.
 The POVM is a joint POVM of

 and

 These unbiased qubit observables are jointly measurable if and only if $|\eta_1 \mathbf{n}|^2 + |\eta_2 \mathbf{m}|^2 \leq 1 + (\eta_1 \eta_2 (\mathbf{n}\cdot \mathbf{m}))^2$ holds\cite{spinuncertain}.
 Taking orthogonal $\mathbf{n}$ and $\mathbf{m}$, we conclude